 Some communities offer take-back programs where you can drop off your medications at a designated location.
 Visit your state’s government website to learn more, or call your city or town’s waste removal and recycling departments.

-Would you also like to get rid of old over-the-counter (OTC) medications from your cabinet?
-You can apply the same trash disposal steps to OTC drugs.
-Remember, too, that you can always ask your pharmacist for advice about medication disposal and whether the pharmacy has a take-back program.
+If you have old over-the-counter medications from your cabinet, you can apply the same trash disposal steps.
+Remember that you can always ask your pharmacist for advice about medication disposal and whether the pharmacy has a take-back program.

 Safety with medication does not just end when you are feeling healthier.
 You can ensure the safety of people, pets, and the environment by carefully disposing of your drugs.